dalenewman/Transformalize/README.md

 accomplished, fact table data retrieval is faster because every entity is directly related.

 Additionally, Transformalize can move data from the star-schema to a completely denormalized (flat) output.
 In a flattened output, all of the keys, *plus all the descriptive information* is moved to one "flat" output.
-In this case, fact table data retrieval is the fastest because related data has already been retrieved.
+In this case, data retrieval is even faster because related data has already been retrieved.

 To completely de-normalize, set `flatten` to `true` in the main `<cfg/>` like this:

 ```xml
 <cfg name="NorthWind" flatten="true">